bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-10-18-a-zed-and-two-noughts.md

-<![endif]-->

 Twin zoologists, grieving the death of their wives in a collision involving a car and a swan, gradually form a bond with the woman who was driving the vehicle that caused their spouses’ demise.
 The brothers become obsessed with death and decay in animals, creating time-lapse films to further their understanding.
 Rich in imagery, this visually stunning early feature by Greenaway remains one the filmmaker’s boldest challenges to conventional cinema.
 **bfi.org.uk**

 **Peter Greenaway on ‘A Zed & Two Noughts’**
 I thought of making a film about zoos many years ago.
 Obviously they’re microcosms, and I like playing with microcosms.
 I was particularly interested in doing something with the Muybridge catalogue of Animal Locomotion, but it never really took off.
 In the closing stages of _The Falls_, I used some zoo books: pictures of birds in apocryphal European zoos.
 There were two scripts between _The Draughtsman’s Contract_ and _A Zed & Two Noughts_: _Drowning by Numbers_ and _Johnson and Jones_.
 There was also the opera that I’m supposed to be doing with Michael Nyman, _The Death of Webern_.
 I think _Drowning by Numbers_ is basically a very optimistic script, despite its tragic subject matter, and when I failed to get it off the ground, some of my pessimism probably began to seep back.
 That perhaps accounts for the background to _A Zed & Two Noughts_, and some of the negative feelings in the film.

 _A Zed & Two Noughts_ has innumerable undercurrents, but I hope it can be appreciated on the entertainment level as being about a couple of guys who are severely depressed – not to say unutterably bereaved – by the death of their wives.
 They happen to be natural historians, and it’s through their knowledge, their work, that they come to terms with their particular predicament.
 **Peter Greenaway interviewed by Tony Rayns in _Monthly Film Bulletin_, December 1985**

 **A contemporary review**
 Peter Greenaway is a character who should have been invented by Conan Doyle as one of his Masters of Disguise.
 From _A Walk through H_ (which first brought him to substantial critical attention at the 1979 London Film Festival) to his extraordinary expositions of avant-garde music/performance in _Four American Composers_ (made for Channel 4 in 1983), Greenaway has worked in several related disguises: taxonomist; mad librarian; statistician; structural filmmaker; natural historian; architectural historian; historian of ideas.
 Now, with _A Zed & Two Noughts_, he emerges as the Eadweard Muybridge of narrative cinema – instead of horses galloping endlessly (motionlessly) across paper, we are presented with a thousand fragments of storytelling, all running in some complex mesh of coincidence and repetition whose _raison d’etre_ is hidden elsewhere.
 A subtle and ghostly machine; which is why a catalogue of allusions, themes and styles from _A Zed & Two Noughts_ only gives us a sense of tonal choice, rather than the usual converging graph of influences and inspirations which define a filmmaker.

 But first it must be said (straight) that _A Zed & Two Noughts_ is funny and sexy and stylish to a degree which the current English cinema doesn’t really deserve.
 Made for less than a million pounds (and lit by master cinematographer Sacha Vierny), the strictly technical quality of the film bears perfect comparison with Kubrick or Fellini when they have been let loose with unlimited crew and shooting time at Elstree or Cinecittà.
 Lavishly inspired by Vermeer within the frame, this is, however, a cinema of a thousand cuts – each shot rigorously composed and edited as tightly as possible, as though in the same semi-desperate haste as Michael Nyman’s music.